WontakKim/DynamicScroll/README.md

 # Class

-* UIScrollBlinker
+* UIScrollBlinker.cs
 > **Note:** It functions to make child game object invisible when child game object is located out of viewing sector.

-* UIScrollBuilder
+* UIScrollBuilder.cs
 > **Note:** It defines scroll-size and manages sub-sections.

-* UIScrollBlinker
+* UIScrollBlinker.cs
 > **Note:** It generates and manage virtual scroll contents.

-* UIScrollBlinker
+* UIScrollBlinker.cs
 > **Note:** Virtual scroll data. (the minimum unit)

+# Example

+Example - Simple Scroll.unity : It is the example of single section.
+Example - Sections Scroll.unity : It is the example of multiple section.

 # Demostration
 Here is a screenshot of 'Dynamic Scroll for NGUI' demo running on Unity Editor.